Pierre Salinger: Kennedy years

-After Salinger researched and wrote a number of articles in 1956 about labor union leader Jimmy Hoffa, Robert F. Kennedy hired him to be legal counsel for the Senate Select Committee investigating organized crime.
+After Salinger researched and wrote a number of articles in 1956 about labor union leader Jimmy Hoffa, Robert F. Kennedy hired him to be legal counsel for the Senate Select Committee investigating organized crime, known as the McClellan Committee.
 Later, Kennedy wanted him to be press secretary to his brother, John F. Kennedy, who was then a member of the Senate.

 Salinger worked on John Kennedy's presidential campaign in 1960 and became one of its leading figures.
 He was at times described as being part of Kennedy's Kitchen Cabinet of unofficial advisers.
 After Kennedy was elected in 1961, he hired Salinger as his press secretary.
 When Kennedy became the first president to allow live television broadcasts of his news conferences, Salinger was said to have managed the press corps with "wit, enthusiasm and considerable disdain for detail", which made him a "celebrity in his own right".

 He accompanied Kennedy to conferences with other world leaders, including the 1961 meeting with Soviet Premier Nikita Khrushchev in Vienna.
 When an aide to Khrushchev invited Salinger to Moscow, Kennedy assented to his going.
 Kennedy, however, had to explain to the press corps why he was sending a young and inexperienced Salinger to the Soviet Union.

 In May 1962, Salinger went to Moscow alone to meet with the press.
 Upon his arrival, he was unexpectedly invited to spend time with Khrushchev at his dacha outside the city.
 They shared meals and took long hikes along country roads as they discussed politics and world events, such as the Berlin crisis.
 Salinger spent 16 hours over two days with Khrushchev.
 After their first day together, Khrushchev said, "I have had such a good time today, I think I will do it again tomorrow."